Phase broken $\mu-\tau$ symmetry and the neutrino mass hierarchy: Conclusions

 In this paper we have considered deviations from the usual $\mu$-$\tau$ symmetry framework by adding general phases to a $\mu$-$\tau$ symmetric neutrino mass matrix.
 We called the obtained framework {\it phase-broken} $\mu$-$\tau$ symmetry and studied its general predictions.

-The atmospheric mixing angle $|V_{\mu3}|$ is predicted to lie in the first octant ($|V_{\mu3}|^2 <\frac{1}{2}$), with the deviation set by $|V_{e3}|^2/2$.
-Also a different value for $|V_{\mu3}|$ is predicted for the cases of NO hierarchy and IO hierarchy, although the difference is numerically very small and thus will be quite challenging to test experimentally.
+As a general result of the setup, the atmospheric mixing element $|V_{\mu3}|^2$ is predicted to be less than a half ($|V_{\mu3}|^2 <\frac{1}{2}$), with the deviation set by $|V_{e3}|^2/2$.
+Also a different value for $|V_{\mu3}|$ is predicted for the cases of NH and IH mass orderings, although the difference is numerically very small and thus will be quite challenging to test experimentally.

-Also an expression for $V_{e3}$ was derived, and its form shows how in this anstaz it is possible to have a non-zero value for it thanks to the phases $\sigma$ and $\alpha$ introduced to break the full $\mu$-$\tau$ symmetry.
-Indeed the smallness of $V_{e3}$ can be tracked either by small phases $\sigma$ and $\alpha$, or by a small phase difference $(\sigma-2 \alpha)$, or simply due to the structure and relative size of the rest of mass matrix elements.